utdata/icj-class/css/css-practice.md

 - Make sure you update your `practice-story.html` file with any of the feedback provided by your instructor.
 - Use a css reset file.
 You can use the same one we used with the in-class assignment.
 - Now that you have a reset css file, you'll need to create a new css file for all your other styles specific to this story.
 - Set the base font as "Times New Roman" with acceptable backups.
-Set the font-size for the body to 62.5%, which is the equivalent of 10px, like we did with the in-class recipe.
+Reset the font-size for easier relative sizing by setting the body font size to 62.5%, which is the equivalent of 10px, like we did with the in-class recipe.
 - Now set a standard font size for text elements like `<p>` and `<ul>` tags.
+(Make the base font larger.)
 You'll also want to set a bottom margin on those elements so they don't run up against each other.
 - Add an `<article>` tag if you need to, then make the max-width of the article 620px and center it.
 - In the HTML, set the width of the photo to 620px using a "width" attribute.
 - Use [Google Fonts](https://fonts.google.com/) to find and use a font called "Ubuntu" and add that to your page.
 You'll need to figure out how to do that, but it isn't difficult.